Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Experiments

 \section{Experiments}

 We demonstrate CVaR-CTP-AO* in two simulated global planetary mobility experiments.
 Both scenarios involve graphs generated from real orbital imagery of the Martian surface.
 The first problem instance involves a small graph (with a few stochastic edges) in Jezero Crater.
 The second experiment involves a larger graph and simulates a traverse in the vicinity of Midway, an alternative Mars 2020 landing site next to Jezero Crater.
-For both experiments, the graph generation and terrain feature extraction along every edge is accomplished with a custom QGIS tool that we open source\footnote{\textit{(Repository link will be added upon paper acceptance).}} with the current manuscript.
+For both experiments, the graph generation and terrain feature extraction along every edge is accomplished with a custom QGIS tool that we open source\footnote{\finaledit{Available at \href{https://github.com/utiasSTARS/qgis-planetary-graph-tool}{https://github.com/utiasSTARS/qgis-planetary-graph-tool}}} with the current manuscript.
 The global context of both experiments is shown in~\Cref{fig:global-map}.